spacelabdev/spacelab-react/DeveloperOnboarding.md

     - Include labels on all inputs

 3. Performance:
-    - Keep your code modular and resuable
+    - Keep your code modular and reusable
     - Do not use let or var to declare your variables, instead use const
     - Remove all console.logs

+4. Use camelCase for everything else including:
+    - folder names
+    - file names
+    - variable names
+    - function names

-## Thank You For Reading and Welcome to Spacelab!
+## Thank You For Reading and Welcome to the Spacelab Nonprofit!

 <p>(<a href="#top">back to top</a>)</p>